peterchen3301/phd-review-system/README.md

   *Possible solutions:*
   - Hide both admin/faculty view and judge what to make visible based on user's identity.

 * While selecting student's prelim/proposal/final-defense dates using datepicker class in [add_student.html](add_student.html), the timezone is recognized through the browser's current IP.
 This may not be a problem: Since most of the users are at Texas, so as these events will be held.
-However, suppose that a user selects his/her proposal date at a different location, let's say Taiwan (UTC +8), to be 7/31 00:00, then it becomes 7/30 10:00 to Texas (UTC -6).
+However, it could cause some troubles.

   *Threatens:*
-  - Timezone confusion
+  - Timezone confusion.
+For example, If I select my final defense date while attending a conference in Taiwan, let's say ```7/31 00:00 Taiwan (UTC +8)```, it becomes ```7/30 10:00, Texas (UTC -6)``` for Texan people.
+However, in this case I definitely want to go back to College Station and have my final defense at ```7/31```, not ```7/30```.

   *Possible solutions:*
    The key is to make sure the users are aware of timezone issue.